Accounting and tax in Italy

-A company automatically qualify to file abbreviated accounts unless it exceeds for two accounting years consequently, at least two of the following thresholds:
+A company can file abbreviated accounts unless it exceeds, for two consecutive years, at least two of the following thresholds:

 - Net assets exceeding: € 4,400,000.00